sjursaa/odin-sign-up-form/README.md

 ## Step 4: remaining stuff to do b4 submitting

+- TODO: change uses of "green" to a better green color (global)

 ### Image section

 - TODO: add credit to background image creator, (clickable links)